 - Install the product appropriately as a plugin or theme.

-If you already have a purchase installed on your site and perhaps haven’t connected your WooCommerce.com account to your site, we’d recommend doing so.
+If you already have a purchase installed on your site and haven’t connected it to your WooCommerce.com account yet, we’d recommend doing so.
 This way you can get updates and support.

-- Logged into your site, head to WooCommerce > Extensions > My Subscriptions
+- Log into your site, head to WooCommerce > Extensions > My Subscriptions

 - Click on the Connect button

 - Click the Approve button to connect your site to your WooCommerce.com account

 - Download product .zip files to manually install and activate on your site

 - Receive updates and support for your connected subscriptions